 The model captures both HIV/TB coinfection, and settings where the private sector plays a strong role in the management of TB.
-In implementation, only the HIV/TB structure was used in countries where HIV +ve individuals accounted for at least 10% of TB incidence, in 2019.
+In implementation, only the HIV/TB structure was used in countries where individuals with HIV accounted for at least 10% of TB incidence, in 2019.
 The public/private structure was used for countries belonging to the WHO PPM priority list (see ref.
 [26]), as well as countries from the WHO South-East Asia region having private sectors that are not part of this list.
-Table 6 lists countries by the model structure employed.
+Table 5 lists countries by the model structure employed.

-Table 6.
+Table 5.
 List of countries modelled, and the model structures employed

-HIV/TB Public/private HIV/TB and public/private Neither HIV/TB nor public/private Brazil Colombia Lesotho Papua New Guinea Zimbabwe Angola Bangladesh Cambodia China India Indonesia Nepal Pakistan Philippines Myanmar Viet Nam Kenya Thailand Azerbaijan Kazakhstan Kyrgyzstan Malaysia Mexico Mongolia ^{a,b} Peru Romania Russian Federation Timor Leste ^a Türkiye
+HIV/TB Public/private HIV/TB and public/private Neither HIV/TB nor public/private Brazil ^a Colombia Lesotho Zimbabwe Angola Bangladesh ^b Cambodia India Indonesia Myanmar Nepal Pakistan Philippines Viet Nam Kenya Thailand Afghanistan Azerbaijan ^a Kazakhstan ^a Kyrgyzstan Malaysia Mexico Mongolia ^c Peru Ukraine ^a